saltstack/salt/doc/topics/cloud/digitalocean.rst

 Getting Started With Digtal Ocean
 =================================

-Digital Ocean is a public cloud provider that specializes Linux instances.
+Digital Ocean is a public cloud provider that specializes in Linux instances.

 Dependencies